diana-heredia/parota/README.md

 <param ve-image
        manifest="https://www.wdl.org/en/item/1137/manifest"
-       title="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, 1707 " description="An eighteenth-century map of the Amazon river and one of its main tributaries, the Marañón.
+       label="Samuel Fritz, The Marañon or Amazon River with the Mission of the Society of Jesus, 1707" description="An eighteenth-century map of the Amazon river and one of its main tributaries, the Marañón.
 Fritz was also a Jesuit and Maroni included his diary and map in his 1738 book, Noticias auténticas del famoso río Marañón y misión apostólica de la Compañía de Jesús de la provincia de Quito.
-This reproduction was printed in Quito in 1707 by Juan de Narvaes" attribution="Courtesy of the Biblioteca Nacional Digital (Brasil) in partnership with WDL- ARC.030,02,01 " license="Public Domain"
+This reproduction was printed in Quito in 1707 by Juan de Narvaes" attribution="Courtesy of the Biblioteca Nacional Digital (Brasil) in partnership with WDL- ARC.030,02,01" license="Public Domain">
-     >

 <param ve-image
        manifest="https://iiif.juncture-digital.org/manifest/2b463c8d4b8957916687e1d8553b2b216d951456c3611a01ceb41ba8d5a92a12"
        label="Pablo Maroni, Noticias auténticas del famoso río Marañón y misión apostólica de la Compañía de Jesús de la provincia de Quito, 1738 [first published in 1889]" description="Pablo Maroni's discussion of different Amazonian groups' rituals and their alleged association with the devil.
-Maroni mentions the use of a white datura and a vine called ayahuasca to 'deprive of the senses'" attribution="Courtesy of the Biblioteca Digital AECID (Madrid) - Signatura: 3GR-7315" license="Creative Commons - Attribution, Non-Commercial, ShareAlike"
+Maroni mentions the use of a white datura and a vine called ayahuasca to 'deprive of the senses'" attribution="Courtesy of the Biblioteca Digital AECID (Madrid) - Signatura: 3GR-7315" license="Creative Commons - Attribution, Non-Commercial, ShareAlike">
-       >

 ### References
 [^ref1]: My brain,_On Caffeine_, Guadalajara 2021